zetalog/sdfirm/scripts/linux/README.md

 programs to sdfirm/scripts/linux/bench folder.
 It will be automatically archived into the linux rootfs.

-As an example, here is a way to build dhrystone/linpack:
+As an example, here is a way to build dhrystone/linpack/coremark:

     $ cd ./sdfirm/tests/bench
     $ make -f Makefile.target clean
     $ make -f Makefile.target
     $ cp ./dhrystone.elf ../../scripts/linux/bench/dhrystone
     $ cp ./linpack.elf ../../scripts/linux/bench/linpack
+    $ cp ./coremark.elf ../../scripts/linux/bench/coremark
     $ cd -

 To simplify the above process, you can also utilize the mechnisms provided